The alley part 2

 This tour had taken a toll on me.
 I was constantly grumbling, always short tempered.
 Fun was no longer in my vocabulary.

 I made it to the exit and almost tripped on the door sill.
 Grabbing the door frame to keep myself from falling flat on my face, my hand made dents in the wood.
-I had shitty control over my strength when I was drunk, and I was pissed off my tits right now.
+I had next to no control over my strength when I was drunk, and I was pissed off my tits right now.
 I could no longer feel my face or my limbs.

-I took a big gulp of the beer I still had in my hand, and let out a loud burp.
+I took a big gulp of the beer in my hand, and let out a loud burp.
 The people in the street turned their heads to see who the rude ass fuck was, but when they saw me, they scattered like a scared flock of sparrows.

 Yes, fuck off shitheads!